-Under the terms of the Agreement, Big Life Kenya makes all management decisions regarding the funds and retains all authority regarding use and disbursement of the assets.
-The Financial Agent (the Foundation) has no authority regarding the use and disbursement of the assets and may act only on instructions received from Big Life Kenya.
+Under the terms of the Agreement, Big Life Limited Kenya makes all management decisions regarding the funds and retains all authority regarding use and disbursement of the assets.
+The Financial Agent (the Foundation) has no authority regarding the use and disbursement of the assets and may act only on written instructions received from Big Life Limited Kenya.

-The two custodial bank accounts are held in cash in United States dollars and total approximately \$3,681,690 and \$4,377,500 as of December 31, 2021 and 2020, respectively.
-The Foundation is paid \$1,000 per year for its services under the Agreement, which is included in other revenue on the statement of activities and changes in net assets for the years ended December 31, 2021 and 2020.
+The two custodial bank accounts are held in cash in United States dollars and total \$1,000,163 and \$3,681,690 as of December 31, 2022 and 2021, respectively.
+The Foundation is paid \$1,000 per year for its services under the Agreement, which is included in other revenue on the statements of activities and changes in net assets for the years ended December 31, 2022 and 2021.